Slowly Braised Short Rib Ragu

 Description

-Beef short ribs slowly braise until fall-apart tender with simple vegetables, fresh herbs, tomatoes, & red wine, creating a hearty, & boldly flavored ragu.
+Beef short ribs slowly braise until fall-apart tender with simple vegetables, fresh herbs, tomatoes, and red wine, creating a hearty, and boldly flavored ragu.
 Toss it into pappardelle or any pasta you love or serve it atop polenta or gnocchi.
 Slowly Braised Short Rib Ragu is the ultimate Italian comfort food meal!

-Check the Recipe Notes, below, for Oven-Braised, Slow Cooker & Instant Pot directions, as well as make-ahead & freezing instructions.
+Check the Recipe Notes, below, for Oven-Braised, Slow Cooker and Instant Pot directions, as well as make-ahead and freezing instructions.

 Ingredients